Dean Coady OBE SRMC

 A ‘County Lines’ Response – Combatting Child Criminal Exploitation and Knife-Crime

-The Borders Project is a highly interactive 3 hour workshop specifically designed for Adult Safeguarders that have children and/or vulnerable adults in their charge.
+A highly interactive 3 hour workshop specifically designed for Adult Safeguarders that have children and/or vulnerable adults in their charge.

 The training provides learners with information and support by;